peppelinux/ansible-slapd-eduperson2016/README.md

  - schac-2015 schema
  - memberOf overlay
  - ppolicy overlay
- - pw-sha2 overlay for SSHA-512, SSHA-384, SSHA-256, SHA-512, SHA-384 and SHA-256 passwords
+ - pw-sha2 module for SSHA-512, SSHA-384, SSHA-256, SHA-512, SHA-384 and SHA-256 passwords
  - Monitor backend
  - Unique overlay (default field: mail)
  - smbk5pwd overlay
- - accesslog overlay (for delta replications)
+ - accesslog module (for delta replications)
+ - syncprov (synrepl) with or without delta replication (delta can be enabled together with accesslog)
  - Unit test for ACL and Password Policy overlay

 You can also import users from a CSV file, globals parameters can be edited in playbook.yml.